tracybedrosian/XGBoost-Rental-interest/README.md

 ![Low Interest](https://github.com/tracybedrosian/XGBoost-Rental-interest/blob/master/Photos%20Low%20Int.png)

+Listings without photos seem to have low interest.

 ## Determine manager skill
 Each rental is listed by a particular manager so we'll check whether some managers are more skilled than others and create a feature for the proportion of high interest listings they have.